Unlicensed Contractors- Are They Worth the Risk?

 My grandparents lived in Oakland and my mother grew up there.
 I went to school in Berkeley and I’ve lived in Piedmont with my wife and three daughters since 1996, so I feel personally invested in my friends and neighbors.
 My goal is to help them preserve their 100-year-old homes for the next 100 years.

 That’s why after working as a construction contractor for 30+ years, I realized that the cost and time incurred working outside of the service areas that account for 90%+ of my business was beginning to be too much.

 We still occasionally do jobs in special circumstances outside of those areas.
 But these are the areas we know and do our best work, so that’s where we currently focus.

 This means we don’t do real estate purchase inspections, consultations, and bid on properties work only after escrow has closed..

 Because we do most of our own design work only occasionally do we bid on plans or design-work provided by outside designers, architects or engineers.

 There are no cheap, quick-fix solutions when it comes to structural work.
 We will save you money in the long-run because we do the job right the first time.

-We own a wide variety of equipment, tools and vehicles, including dump trucks, a Bobcat loader and excavator, and several conveyors to help us move dirt, concrete and gravel more efficiently at the job site.
+We rely on our own extensive company owned variety of equipment, tools and vehicles, including dump trucks, a Bobcat loader and excavator, and several conveyors to help us move dirt, concrete and gravel more efficiently at the job site.
 We have a full complement of cribbing, shoring and steel beams so we can support your home without the use of outside subcontractors.

 This allows us to operate more efficiently and then pass on the savings to you, our valued customers.